Béchamel sauce: Uses

 notably in moussaka and pastitsio.
 The Karelian-Finnish sipatti is smoked, cubed and sauteed pork belly in white sauce base, and kananmunakastike is boiled and sliced eggs in a white sauce base.
 These are typically eaten as main dishes with potatoes.

-In Egypt, béchamel is an important and basic sauce used in many dishes, such as Egyptian macarona bil-bechamel, a comfort food recipe popular in Egypt made from penne pasta and a minced meat sauce baked with béchamel.
+In Egypt, béchamel is an important and basic sauce used in many dishes, such as Egyptian macarona bil-bechamel, a popular comfort food recipe made from penne pasta and a minced meat sauce baked with béchamel.